How to avoid paying taxes?

 If you do set up a foreign bank account and you are American, you need to file an ‘FBAR’ form, declaring all accounts, if the cumulative amount (all foreign accounts added together) at any time exceeds $10,000 in the prior year.
-File using form TDF form 90-22.1 This is a form to the treasury.
-There is a new form this year form 8938 – which requires you to file the amount held in foreign accounts exceeds $50,000.
+File using TDF form 90-22.1 This is a form to the treasury.
+There is a new form this year, form 8938 – which requires you to file the amount held in foreign accounts exceeding $50,000.

 Look, Offshoring doesn’t mean doing ANYTHING illegal.

 I shouldn’t have to say it so much, and make a big deal out of it, but there is a stigma, and many people don’t get it.

 Moving some assets outside your home country makes you safer, and diversifies your portfolio overnight.

 Your eggs should not be in one basket!